-Fig. 1 shows an overview of load balance system design for hybrid cloud applications.
+Figure 1 shows an overview of load balance system design for hybrid cloud applications.
 First, cloud users need to register their applications on the load balancer with a unique application id and provide detailed information of requested resource.
-Second, through administrating an application-cloud mapping table, the system selectively adds a private cloud and public clouds for certain applications.
-We deploy the application with cloud agent and generate a virtual machine template on the most suitable instance type.
+Second, through administrating an application-cloud mapping table, the system selectively adds a private cloud and public clouds for certain applications.We deploy the application with cloud agent and generate a virtual machine template on the most suitable instance type.
 Cloud agent starts to collect and feedback the cloud load information to load balancer periodically.

 The load balancer receives feedbacks and updates the priority of each cloud based on our load balance algorithm.
-Here the cycle length depends on the job requests arrival frequency.
+Here the cycle length depends on the job request arrival rate.
 When the load balancer receives a batch of job requests, it checks the priority of each cloud and dispatches the job requests to the most cost-effective clouds.

-Cost-Effective.
-Due to the unpredictable workloads, it's hard for a private cloud to predict an exact amount of hardware resources.
+Cost-effective Due to the unpredictable workloads, it's hard for a private cloud to predict an exact amount of hardware resources.
 As such, the private cloud is not capable of processing such immense workloads, and the public clouds can satisfy the requirements of high capacity and scalability.
 Considering the variety of cloud providers, users want to add or remove a cloud for their applications freely.
 When users deploy their applications on multiple clouds, how to choose the most cost-effective clouds becomes a critical problem.

+One reason stops users to use public cloud is the high cost to afford.
+Many enterprises would rather struggle for building their private cloud other than totally move their applications onto public cloud.
+However, it's hard for a private cloud procure a known amount of hardware and software.
+Even more, there will inevitably be IT accidents or flash crowds like The Shopping Day, private cloud can't meet such unforeseen emergency.
+Hybrid cloud load balancer must provision cost-effective service to solve this problem.
+For the sake of cloud users, we desire to add or delete a cloud for a certain application at will when we don't think it cost-effective.
+Therefore, which clouds are more cost-effective for the current application become a problem.
 In this paper, how much a job request costs is taken as the measurement of cost-effectiveness (CE ratio for short).
 For example, if the price of a VM of a cloud provider is P, and the VM can process N job requests per second, the CE ratio equals $\frac{P}{N}$.
 The number N is hard to figure out through calculation, so we use measurement tools of Cloudcmp to monitor it.